Children's Court

 Specialisation of the Children's Court

-The Children's Court remains a specialist court dealing with matters relating to children.
+The Children's Court is a specialist court dealing with matters relating to children.
 When assigning a magistrate to be a magistrate of the Court, the President must have regard to the experience of the magistrate in matters relating to child welfare.

 Standard of proof

-In the Family Division the applicant (the party bringing the matter to court) must prove the facts 'on the balance of probabilities'.The applicant needs to be able to demonstrate by a 'preponderance of evidence' or 'weight of evidence' to support that the facts are probably true.
+In the Family Division, the applicant (the party bringing the matter to court) must prove the facts 'on the balance of probabilities’.
+The applicant needs to be able to demonstrate by a 'preponderance of evidence' or 'weight of evidence' to support that the facts are probably true.

-Section 162 (3) of the CYFA clarifies that the balance of probabilities standard does not apply to determining whether a future state of affairs is 'likely' or 'unlikely'.
+Section 162(3) of the CYFA clarifies that the balance of probabilities standard does not apply to determining whether a future state of affairs is 'likely' or 'unlikely'.

-See advice Structure of court system.
+See advice 2202 Structure of the court system.

 Roles and responsibilities of key personnel of the Family Division of the Children’s Court